AdMoR/admor.github.io/_posts/2019-12-30-My matplotlib toolbelt.markdown

 ---
-description: A cheatsheet of useful plots with all the fancy options.
+description: Some useful plots with all the fancy options.
 tags: matplotlib python
 ---

-I collected a number of code sample to plot graphs.
+I collected a number of code samples to plot graphs.
 All of them needed me to google a few things and dive into the matplotlib documentation.
 So it is usually a good starting point when you start a new analysis.

 We will see three examples